In this kitchen cabinet toe kick guide we share the materials, dimensions, options and remodeling tips to improve your kitchen design.

-When it comes to kitchen ergonomics, the kitchen cabinet toe kick is perhaps one of the most helpful and essential elements of the kitchen.
+When it comes to kitchen ergonomics, the kitchen cabinet toe kick is perhaps one of the most helpful and essential elements.
 The application and usage of this simple engineering feature are also found in bathrooms and home offices.
 But what is a toe kick?

 What Is A Toe Kick in Kitchen Cabinets?

 A toe kick is a cove under the lowest drawer of a kitchen cabinet.
-You can place your toes under it so that you can stand close to the cabinet without losing your balance.
-This 3 ½ – deep recess looks insignificant but it helps you a lot.
+You can place your toes under it to stand close to the cabinet without losing your balance.
+This 3 ½ – deep recess looks insignificant, but it helps you a lot.
 See our guide to kitchen cabinet styles to get more ideas.

 Without the toe kick, getting closer to the countertop will require a lot of effort.
 You will be forced to reach across the countertop while you work.

 That position is both awkward and uncomfortable.
-You will feel discomfort and aches on your arms, waist, and legs after some time.
+You will feel discomfort and aches in your arms, waist, and legs after some time.

 People think the toe kick is already part of the cabinet design.
 But it is not.
-It does not come with the cabinet.
+It does not come with a cabinet.
 You have to design one and install it.

-Or you can buy one online or from a cabinet and furniture hardware shop.
+Or you can buy one online or from a cabinetry and furniture hardware shop.
 You can also ask a cabinet maker or carpenter to make one according to your design.

 The most common materials used for making toe kicks are laminated wood and paint-grade ¾-inch plywood.
 For support blocks, you can use cedar shims or plywood blocks.

-However, it can be any type of wood, especially if it’s already part of the kitchen cabinet design.
+However, it can be any type of wood, especially if it’s already part of the kitchen’s cabinet design.
 Read more about the types of kitchen cabinet materials here.

 Homeowners install toe kicks for practical use.
 Yet, there are other purposes why they are there.
-Some use the toe kick to highlight the silver cabinet and make it the focal point of the kitchen design.
-People find it the most convenient way to transform the looks of a kitchen.
+Some use the area to highlight the cabinetry and make it the focal point of the kitchen design.
+People find it the most convenient way to transform the looks of a layout.

 If you want to install a toe kick, you can choose between a flush and a recessed one.
 A flushed toe kick has no cove.
 You attach it to the floor.
 This type has no practical value but is mainly a decorative one.